About parental leave

 If you’re pregnant, you’re also entitled to take 10 days of unpaid special leave for things like doctor’s appointments and antenatal classes, before you go on parental leave.

 Paid parental leave (government-funded)

 Paid parental leave aims to reduce financial stress on working families with newborns and young children.

 Any eligible working parent can get government-funded parental leave payments if they’re the permanent primary carer of a child under six.
 This applies to employees, including casual and seasonal workers, temporary and fixed-term employees, and self-employed people.

-Currently, eligible employees are entitled to 22 weeks of paid parental leave.
-On 1 July 2020 this increases to 26 weeks of paid parental leave.
+Currently, eligible employees are entitled to 26 weeks of paid parental leave.

 This leave is paid by the government through Inland Revenue, not by your employer, and weekly payments range from $177-$586 per week.

 There are different entitlements available to parents depending on how long you’ve been employed or self-employed.

 Returning to work after parental leave

 You need to let your employer know at least 21 days before the end of your parental leave whether or not you’re going to return to work.